Plains Zebra

 Fun Facts for Kids

 • Communication system of these ungulates includes six distinct calls, one of which is the two-syllable vocalization, which serves as an alarm call.
 They also give out snorting sounds, which express happiness.
 Along with vocalizations, these zebras communicate with each other through facial expressions.
-For example, greeting ritual includes raising their ears and pushing their face forward.
+For example, the greeting ritual includes raising their ears and pushing their face forward.
 Meanwhile, when feeling danger, they usually drop their ears, pressing them against the head.

-• They use multiple means of self-defense against predators.
+• Plains zebras use multiple means of self-defense against predators.
 For example, community members come together in a mix of black and white stripes, so that their limbs become indistinguishable.
 This unusual strategy confuses and wards off predators.
 When threatened, the Plains zebras occasionally flee.
 And finally, they may turn to extreme measures, defending themselves through their strong hooves and sharp teeth.

 References